GoogleChrome/web.dev/src/site/content/en/payments/life-of-a-payment-transaction/index.md

 At this point, the browser UI may still show a loading indicator meaning that the transaction is not completed yet.

-If the payment app is terminated because of a payment failure or error, the promise returned from `.show()` rejects, and the browser terminates the payment transaction.
+If the payment app is terminated because of a payment failure or error, the promise returned from `show()` rejects, and the browser terminates the payment transaction.

 ### Processing and validating the payment